B5500/5700 Design Concepts

 In many operating systems the available resources (hardware configuration) are specified as parameters when the software is assembled for loading (system generation).
 In such systems, if the hardware configuration should change either by adding more devices such as core memory, tape units, card readers, etc., or by removing some device, possibly for temporary maintenance, the operating system may require partial or complete regeneration.
 In Burroughs systems, the MCP continually checks the status of the total system.
 It maintains comprehensive but compact availability tables that indicate the number of tapes, disks, printers, I/O channels, and other devices which are available and ready.
 Changes in status are easily detected because of the high degree of hardware-software integration.

 This dynamic assessment of current resources permits a fail-soft capability; i.e, malfunctioning devices can be dynamically removed for maintenance and the system will continue to function.
 Of course, there are fewer resources and throughput may decrease, but, nevertheless, the machine will continue to function.
 A memory module, an I/O channel, a peripheral device, or even a central processor in a two processor system, can be taken off-line and the MCP will reroute the work around the missing components; certain devices may even be removed while the system is operating without causing a system failure.

 Dynamic resource management

-Provied with up-to-date resource availability tables, the MCP is able to dynamically assign certain resources to a particular user job.
+Provided with up-to-date resource availability tables, the MCP is able to dynamically assign certain resources to a particular user job.
 Rather than, at job initiation time, assigning all resources that will ever be needed, specific resources are dynamically assigned and deassigned to each job as required.
-This dynamic assignment is accomplished not only for peripheral devices such as tapes, printers, etc., but also for the floating I/O channels and main core memory.
+This dynamic assignment is accomplished not only for peripheral devices such as tapes, printers etc., but also for the floating I/O channels and main core memory.
 This means that only that portion of main memory (the most expensive resource) which actually required at that instant is ever assigned to a job.